 Dudley lies on the outskirts of Birmingham, in the heart of England.
-It is one of the largest towns in the UK with a population of around 80,000 people.
+It is part of the Black Country, famous for its industrial past.

 Accessible things to do

-Dudley Canal Tunnel and Limestone Mines makes a fantastic day for all of the family.
+Or try the family friendly Dudley Canal Tunnel and Limestone Mines.
 You can take a boat trip deep into the mines and explore over 420 million years of history.

-We have a 4.5 star review of the Odeon in Dudley.
+If you would like to take a trip to the cinema we have a 4.5 star review of the Odeon in Dudley.
 A reviewer has told us that they accept CEA cards, so make sure you bring yours!
-Merry Hill Shopping has plenty of parking spaces and accessible toilets that are ‘quite spacious’.
+Or be the first to review Showcase Dudley, the cinema has a range of accessible screenings, it also accepts CEA cards, and has told us it is wheelchair accessible.

 Places to stay with disabled access